yuvrajjsingh0/webrtc-video-calling-using-node.js/README.md

 # Prerequisites

   You will need node.js installed in your pc or server.
 A local webserver will be needed to serve your files (Apache webserver recommended).
+  You will also need some node modules.
+Install them by running $ npm install bootstrap and $ npm install ws.
+  These two modules are required.

  # Here are the steps to run this in your local machine: